1

 • In the month after patients leave inpatient psychiatric care, their suicide death rate is can be up to 300 times higher than the general population’s.
 Their suicide risk remains high for up to three months after discharge and for some, their elevated risk endures after discharge.5

-Research indicates that follow-up services for individuals recently discharged from the ED has positive results for both consumers and providers of mental health services.3 Telephonic follow-up has been shown to improve client outcomes, reduce the likelihood of reattempt, and increase the connection with helping resources post-discharge.
+Research indicates that follow-up services for individuals recently discharged from the ED have positive results for both consumers and providers of mental health services.3 Telephonic follow-up has been shown to improve client outcomes, reduce the likelihood of reattempt, and increase the connection with helping resources post-discharge.
 Follow-up protocols have also been shown to reduce the need for future hospitalizations by reducing barriers to accessing services in a timelier manner.
 Additionally, follow-up care has been shown to be cost-effective and prevent suicides.

 The Follow Up Project is a key element in the continuum of care for clients experiencing suicidality.4

-Read through the results of the pilot program of the Follow Up project from July 1, 2015 to October 31, 2017: Implementing an Emergency Department Telephone Follow-Up Program for Suicidal Patients: Successes and Challenges.4
+Read through the results of the pilot program of the Follow-Up project from July 1, 2015 to October 31, 2017: Implementing an Emergency Department Telephone Follow-Up Program for Suicidal Patients: Successes and Challenges.4

 References